-Nondegree students interested in attending the fall 2012, or spring 2013 terms may register for courses with the Student Records Office during the first week of the add/drop period.
-The first week of the add/drop period for fall 2012 is September 4-7, and the first week of the add/drop period for spring 2013 is January 22-25.
+Nondegree students interested in attending the fall 2014, or spring 2015 terms may register for courses with the Student Records Office during the first week of the term.
+The first week for the fall 2014 term is September 2-5, and the first week of the spring 2015 term is January 19-22.

 Nondegree students should be prepared to document relevant professional and educational experience, especially for courses that have prerequisites, and to provide evidence of technical competence on equipment when appropriate.
 Course registration will be on a space-available basis.

 Because popular courses often fill early, nondegree students are advised to be prepared with alternative selections.

 Nondegree courses earn college credit and are charged per the degree program tuition and fee schedule.
 Nondegree courses must be paid for in full at the time of registration.